xnull/failure-detector/README.md

 # Failure-detector

-Deep dive topic will be about implementing and redesign a Failure Detector in CorfuDb.
+Deep dive topic will be about implementing and redesign Failure Detector mechansm in CorfuDb.

 #### Problem:
 The Failure Detector mechanism is responsible for the detection of node failures or crashes,